A Quick Guide to Magnets, Magnetic Metals & Non-Magnetic Metals

 In modern magnet materials, shock and vibration have no effect, unless the shocks or vibrations are profound enough to damage the magnet.

+A magnet doesn't 'run out' of magnetism.
+However, there are certain factors that can de-magnetise a magnet.
 As long as a magnet is stored away from factors that negatively affect its magnetism, such as power lines, other magnets, high temperatures, etc., it will theoretically retain its magnetism forever.